ngsankha/judgev2/README.md

 Tests
 -----
-You can run the tests by using `node test.js`.
+You can run the tests by using `npm test`.

 More details on the [Tests](https://github.com/sankha93/judgev2/wiki/Tests) page on wiki.